-(1) A principal or lobbying firm required to register under subsection (a) shall file a single registration statement setting forth the following information with the department:

-(i) Name.

-- (ii) Permanent address.

-- (iii) Daytime telephone number.

-- (iv) E-mail address, if available.

-- (v) Name and nature of business.

-- (vi) Name, registration number and acronym of any affiliated political action committees.

-- (vii) Name and permanent business address of each individual who will for economic consideration engage in lobbying on behalf of the principal or lobbying firm.

-- (viii) Registration number when available.

-(2) A lobbying firm shall include in its statement under paragraph (1) the following information for each principal it represents:

-- (i) Name.
+- (1) A principal or lobbying firm required to register under subsection (a) shall file a single registration statement setting forth the following information with the department: - (i) Name of the business. - (ii) Permanent address. - (iii) Daytime telephone number. - (iv) E-mail address of the authorized representative employee or agent, if available. - (v) Nature of business. - (vi) Name, registration number and acronym of any affiliated political action committees. - (vii) Name and permanent business address of each individual who will for economic consideration engage in lobbying on behalf of the principal or lobbying firm. - (viii) Registration number when available. - (ix) Name of the authorized representative, employee or agent. - (2) A lobbying firm shall include in its statement under paragraph (1) the following information for each principal it represents: - (i) Name.

 - (ii) Permanent business address.

 - (iii) Telephone number.

 - (iv) Registration number when available.

-(3) A principal that is an association or organization shall include in its statement under paragraph (1) the number of dues-paying members of the association or organization in the most recently completed calendar year.
+- (3) A principal that is an association or organization shall include in its statement under paragraph (1) the number of dues-paying members of the association or organization in the most recently completed calendar year.

-(c) Lobbyist.--A lobbyist who is required to register under subsection (a) shall file a single registration statement setting forth the following information with the department:
+- (c) Lobbyist.--A lobbyist who is required to register under subsection (a) shall file a single registration statement setting forth the following information with the department:

-(1) Name.
+- (1) Name.

-(2) Permanent business address.
+- (2) Permanent business address.

-(3) Daytime telephone number.
+- (3) Daytime telephone number.

-(4) E-mail address, if available.
+- (4) E-mail address, if available.

-(5) A recent photograph of the lobbyist.
+- (5) A recent photograph of the lobbyist.

-(6) Name, permanent business address, daytime telephone number and registration number when available of each principal for whom the lobbyist will engage in lobbying.
+- (6) Name, permanent business address, daytime telephone number and registration number when available of each principal for whom the lobbyist will engage in lobbying.

-(7) Name and registration number when available of any lobbying firm with which the lobbyist has a relationship involving economic consideration.
+- (7) Name and registration number when available of any lobbying firm with which the lobbyist has a relationship involving economic consideration.

-(8) Name, registration number and acronym of any affiliated political action committees.
+- (8) Name, registration number and acronym of any affiliated political action committees.

-(9) Name, registration number and acronym of any candidate political committee of which the lobbyist is an officer who must be included in a registration statement under section 1624(b)(2) and (3) of the act of June 3, 1937 (P.L.1333, No.320), known as the Pennsylvania Election Code.
+- (9) Name, registration number and acronym of any candidate political committee of which the lobbyist is an officer who must be included in a registration statement under section 1624(b)(2) and (3) of the act of June 3, 1937 (P.L.1333, No.320), known as the Pennsylvania Election Code.